 electricity generation as an intermediate step.

-(b) For all demonstrations, individual system components of the technology must meet
+system components of the technology should, if feasible, meet commercial performance standards

 (1) advance energy security;